DataDog/hiring-engineers/answers.md

 # Final Question:
   ### Is there anything creative you would use Datadog for?
   DD: I could see a very practical use of collecting metrics from kid’s sceen time.
 There are applications that can calculate the amount of time spent on each app/device per   kids.
-A custom Agent check could aggregate all this data an show it on a single pane of glass, while highlighting anomalies and keeping track of the SLO the family has       agreed on.
+A custom Agent check could aggregate all this data and show it on a single pane of glass, while highlighting anomalies and keeping track of the SLO the family has       agreed on.